kaushalvivek/vivekkaushal.com/source/_posts/semantic-versioning.md

 ---
-title: "Naming your software versions correctly : A Guide to Semantic Versioning"
+title: "Versioning Your Software Correctly : A Guide to Semantic Versioning"
 date: 2021-1-03
 categories:
 - Guide